 MAL-ED team in DC does not have details on sample availability.

-Having data flagged to indicate that physical samples were collected is an important collaboration tool and also can help researchers understand what physical samples upcoming studies should include.
+Having data flagged to indicate that physical samples were collected is an important collaboration tool and also can help researchers understand what physical samples may be available for future collaborative studies.

-Do not envision see tracking sample availability over time … more as a way of enabling a collaboration between database users and study investigators.
+Do not envision tracking sample availability over time … more as a way of enabling a collaboration between database users and study investigators.

 HBGDki has a more structured form for the GEMS data.